Azure-Samples/active-directory-b2c-xamarin-native/README.md

 - Enable the **Web App/Web API** setting for your application.
 - Set the **Reply URL** to the appropriate value indicated in the sample or provide any URL if you're only doing the web api registration, for example `https://myapi`.
 - Make sure you also provide a **AppID URI**, for example `demoapi`, this is used to construct the scopes that are configured in you single page application's code.
-- (Optional) Once you're app is created, open the app's **Published Scopes** blade and add any extra scopes you want.
+- Once your app is created, open the app's **Published Scopes** blade and create a scope with `read` name.
 - Copy the **AppID URI** and **Published Scopes values**, so you can input them in your application's code.

 ### [OPTIONAL] Step 5: Create your own Native app